eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 ## Timestamp Relationships {#timestamp}

 These are usually missed, but if you have columns like `started_at`, `ended_at` and such, you should enforce their temporal relationship:

 ```
 check (started_at < ended_at);
 ```

-## State Fields and Nulls {#state}

-- if state = foo, then column is non-null
-- if state = bar, then column is null
-- if x is null, then the other must be non-null

 # Checklist: Before/After Constraints {#before}